public-key-cryptography/public-key-editor/README.md

 	invertible or non-singular matrix.)

 	Public key ciphers can also be generalized by using multi-dimensional multiplication instead of one- dimensional multiplication.
-For example, for 2 D multiplication, matrices can be multiplied from left to right and from top to bottom.
+For example, for 2-D multiplication, matrices can be multiplied from left to right and from top to bottom.
 Ciphers can be generalized further to use multi-dimensional algebra by using points on a plane a0 + a1 i instead of points on a line, points in a cube a0 + a1 i + a2 j, points in a tesseract a0 + a1 i + a2 j + a3 k (which is a quaternion), or points in any-dimensional